Cumbria County Council expenditure

 |How Cumbria County Council's spending is funded||Net Spending

-- Other services include provision for inflation.
-This will be allocated to services during the year.
+- Other services include provision for inflation, allocated to services during the year.

-- Each service includes a charge for using buildings and equipment.
-These charges are also shown in the line 'Less charges for buildings and equipment' in the table above.
+- Each service includes a charge for using buildings and equipment, shown in the line 'Less charges for buildings and equipment' in the table above.

-- The County Council has entered into a pooled business rates arrangement with five of the six Cumbrian Districts in 2017-2018.
-This is an agreement for one year.
-It may be extended on an annual basis.
+- The County Council has entered into a pooled business rates arrangement with five of the six Cumbrian Districts in 2018-2019.
+This is an agreement for one year with an annual extension possible.
 This figure is an estimate of the benefit to us of being part of the Cumbria Business Rates Pool.

-This table reflects the budget, as agreed by the County Council on 16 February 2017.
-The full budget report is available on their website http://www.cumbria.gov.uk/
+This table reflects the budget, as agreed by the County Council on 15 February 2018.

 How Cumbria County Council's spending has changed